Maker: Bartolomeo Cristofori (Padua 1655–1731 Florence)

 Culture: Italian (Florence)

 Medium: Various materials

 Dimensions: Case length (perpendicular to keyboard) 228.6 cm, Width (parallel to keyboard) 95.6 cm, Case depth without lid 23.5 cm, Total height 86.5 cm, 3-octave span 49.6 cm, L. of longest string 188.6 cm, L. of shortest string 12.0 cm, L. of c2 27.9 cm

 Credit Line: The Crosby Brown Collection of Musical Instruments, 1889

 Bartolomeo Cristofori was the first person to create a successful hammer-action keyboard instrument and, accordingly, deserves to be credited as the inventor of the piano.
 This example is the oldest of the three extant pianos by Cristofori.
-In the last years of the seventeenth century, he began to work on an instrument on which the player could modulate the volume solely by changing the force with which the keys were struck.
-By 1700, he had made at least one successful instrument, which he called "gravicembalo col piano e forte" (harpsichord with soft and loud).
-His instrument still generally resembled a harpsichord, although its case was thicker and the quill mechanism had been replaced by a hammer mechanism.
-Cristofori's hammer mechanism was so well designed and made that no other of comparable sensitivity and reliability was devised for another seventy-five years.
+About 1700 he began to work on an instrument on which the player could achieve changes in loudness solely by changing the force with which the keys were struck.
+By 1700 he had made at least one successful instrument, which he called "gravicembalo col piano e forte" (harpsichord with soft and loud).
+His instrument still generally resembles a harpsichord, though its case is thicker and the quill mechanism has been replaced by a hammer mechanism.
+Cristofori's hammer mechanism is so well designed and made that no other of comparable sensitivity and reliability was devised for another seventy-five years.
 In fact, the highly complex action of the modern piano may be traced directly to his original conception.